 "It would be inappropriate and unsafe to have a couple of officers," he said.
 "We would need much more of a presence."

 Asked whether it would be safe to stage the festival, the Lee police chief said: "For the security of patrons, it would be prudent to have some trained personnel on site.
-For an event of this size, it would have been nice to have been in on the planning stages at the ground floor to come up with a plan that was doable and affordable."

 As Perry explained it, Metropolitan Security was in contract negotiations with Eastover, but "after I educated myself on the size of the event, we suggested they hire state police patrols.
 We don't handle something like this, we're not comfortable with it and we think it's a law-enforcement matter."